The Best Way to Travel Between Prague, Budapest, and ViennaRuss Bily

 Prague and Budapest, together with Vienna, are probably the most popular among the tourists’ cities in Central and Eastern Europe.
 So, Budapest – Vienna—Prague is one of the most favorite tourist routes in Europe.

-That is why, the most frequent question, which the tourists ask, is how to travel on the route Budapest – Prague, as the distance from Prague to Budapest is 530 km.
+That is why, the most frequent question, which the tourists ask, what is Prague to Budapest train, how to travel on the route Budapest – Prague, as the distance from Prague to Budapest is 530 km.

 The train comes to mind as the first answer.
 But not only these ways are possible.
 Bus service is highly developed in Europe.
 By the way, some tourists do not discount the plane, as it saves their time, but not money.
 One more amazing option is a river cruise from Prague to Budapest.